-Reading is such an important life skill that it is important to do everything that you can to help your children become a strong reader.
-Teaching a child at a young age how to read will definitely help them become a life long reader.
+Reading is such an important life skill that it is important to do everything that you can to help your child become a strong reader.
+Teaching a child at a young age how to read will definitely help them become a lifelong reader.

 It is important that you not only give them the skills to succeed in reading but give them the tools that make them enjoy it as well.
 I started reading to both of my boys at a very early age.
 To this day my youngest is a strong reader.
 He'll read a 400+ page book in less than a week now.
 He's only in 6th grade and is reading at an 11th-grade level because we've always read in the house and had books available at his disposal.

 There are several ways to help your children in their quest for reading knowledge.
 There are many good programs, such as Groza Learning Center, books, and even some games on the market that help children learn strong reader fundamentals.
 With the market so saturated with different reading and phonics programs, parents often overlook a rather simple and fun way to get their kids excited about reading.
 Magazines are a great resource to use when you are trying to develop a love of learning in your children.